joefiorini/projit/README.markdown

 ## Contributions

 Contributions are encouraged, but given the very personal nature of workflows don't be suprised if I prefer creating recipes over adding to projit itself.
-Feel free to send pull requests though.
-I will not accept pull requests without a spec.
+Feel free to send pull requests though, it's the only way for me to see how other people use this.
+I will not accept Ruby code without spec coverage.

+I would especially welcome package manager packages/tips.
+I don't want to require Rubygems for others to use this, but I have never packaged anything for distribution to brew/apt/emerge/port/etc.

 Now, go get your home directory organized!